eins78/audioplotter/README.md

 - options to trim start/endpoint of audio (needed for amen break demo, wikimedia hosted file hast context around it)
 - separate frequencies, create 1 graph per band in different colors (low/red,mid/green,high/yellow)

+## Credits

+Thanks to Matthew Ström for writing the article ["Making an Audio Waveform Visualizer with Vanilla JavaScript" on css-tricks.com](https://css-tricks.com/making-an-audio-waveform-visualizer-with-vanilla-javascript/) and [open-sourcing the example code]*, on which the initial prototype of this tool is based.

 ## Development

 This is a [Next.js](https://nextjs.org/) project bootstrapped with [`create-next-app`](https://github.com/vercel/next.js/tree/canary/packages/create-next-app).